dbosoft/SAPHub/README.md

 ### API Module

-The sample provides a REST API to read company records from the SAP backend asynchronously.
+The sample provides a REST API to read company code records from the SAP backend asynchronously.

 ![swagger screenshot](https://raw.githubusercontent.com/dbosoft/SAPHub/main/.github/swagger.png)

 **Requests / Responses**
-A request of `/company` will not directly return the company data, but responds with a `Operation` record.
+A request of `/companycode` will not directly return the company code data, but responds with a `Operation` record.
 The record contains the operation id.
 This operation id can be used to query the status of operation on `/operation/<operationId>`.

 *Query response:*